versatica/mediasoup-website/_includes/mediasoup-client/api/Room.md

 ```

 <div markdown="1" class="note">
-Once the Promise returned by `join()` returns, it's recommended to immediately iterate all the `peers` the Promise resolves with, and also all the `consumers` in each `peer` so they can be enabled for media reception.
+Once the Promise returned by `join()` resolves, it's recommended to immediately iterate all the `peers` the Promise resolves with, and also all the `consumers` in each `peer` so they can be enabled for media reception.
 </div>

 #### room.leave([appData])